-The next wave of retailers have opened their doors in Darling Square’s dynamic food, drink and lifestyle precinct.
+The next wave of dining destinations have opened their doors in Darling Square’s dynamic food, drink and lifestyle precinct.

 Connecting Darling Harbour with Chinatown, Haymarket and Ultimo is Darling Square, the new precinct set to get a whole lot busier in the wake of recent developments.
 First we were gifted Steam Mill Lane back in early 2018, and now an impressive 29 retailers are opening their doors as part of the government’s mission to revitalise Darling Harbour.

-It’s hard to miss The Exchange, more commonly known as the striking ‘birds nest’ building centring Darling Square.
-On street level, you’ll now find an industrial-style marketplace which is called Maker’s Dozen.
-Like the name suggests, here you’ll find 12 unique food and drink providores.
+It’s hard to miss The Exchange, more commonly known as the striking ‘birds nest’ building centering Darling Square.
+On-street level, you’ll now find an industrial-style marketplace which is called Maker’s Dozen.
+Like the name suggests, here you’ll find a bustling range of unique food and drink providores.
 And this month, there’s four exciting new venues set to join the precinct.

 Lovers of Andy Bowdy’s iconic cakes and pastries in Enmore are set to swoon over Saga Lyte.
 Dubbed the ‘little sister’ to the original café, you’ll find a mix of old favourites and new pastry flavours.
 Following the Insta-worthy theme, there’s also Bubble Nini’s natural bubble teas.